devSchacht/essential-image-optimization/app/partials/book.md

 <figcaption>[Facebook switched to PJPEG (for their iOS app)](https://code.facebook.com/posts/857662304298232/faster-photos-in-facebook-for-ios/) and saw a 10% reduction in data usage.
 They were able to show a good quality image 15% faster than previously, optimising perceived loading time.</figcaption>
 </figure>

 PJPEGs can improve compression, consuming [2-10% ](http://www.bookofspeed.com/chapter5.html) less bandwidth compared to baseline/simple JPEGs for images over 10KB.
 Their higher compression ratio is thanks to each scan in the JPEG being able to have its own dedicated optional [Huffman table](https://en.wikipedia.org/wiki/Huffman_coding).
-Modern JPEG encoders (e.g [libjpeg-turbo](http://libjpeg-turbo.virtualgl.org/), MozJPEG etc. take advantage of PJPEG's flexibility to pack data better.
+Modern JPEG encoders (e.g [libjpeg-turbo](http://libjpeg-turbo.virtualgl.org/), MozJPEG etc.) take advantage of PJPEG's flexibility to pack data better.

-*Why do PJPEGs compress better?
-Similar [Discrete Cosine Transform](https://en.wikipedia.org/wiki/Discrete_cosine_transform) coefficients across more than one block end up being encoded together which can compress better than simple/baseline JPEGs whose blocks are encoded one at a time.*
+<aside class="note"><b>Note:</b> Why do PJPEGs compress better?
+Similar [Discrete Cosine Transform](https://en.wikipedia.org/wiki/Discrete_cosine_transform) coefficients across more than one block end up being encoded together which can compress better than simple/baseline JPEGs whose blocks are encoded one at a time.</aside>

 ### Who's using Progressive JPEGs in production?